-Bees have a great sense of smell, which is actually much better than their vision.
-So, they rely heavily on smell to navigate the world.
-Recent studies have demonstrated pesticides may alter an insects' ability to process or retain olfactory information, which makes it more challenging for pollinators to maneuver landscapes and locate flowers, nest sites, or mates.
+Bees have a great sense of smell, which they rely on heavily to navigate the world.
+Recent studies have demonstrated pesticides may alter an insects' ability to process olfactory (or smell-based) information, making it challenging to locate flowers, nest sites, or mates.

 Just like you and me, bees have a gut microbiome.
-These friendly microbes are important for everything from digestion perhaps even behavior.
-Microbes are also found in the flowers that bees visit, meaning flowers have a floral microbiome as well.
-Which microbes are found in flowers can even shape pollinator preference!
+These microbes are important for everything from digestion to even behaviors.
+Microbes can also be found in the flowers that bees visit, meaning flowers have a floral microbiome as well.
+Which microbes are found in flowers can even shape which flowers pollinator prefer to visit.